katherinebrown539/csc7210_p1/README.md

 `conda activate csc7210`

 ### Package Installation
 You will need to install the following packages to run any file in the submission.
 Scikit-Learn and Matplotlib are used to implement the decision trees that my implementation is to be compared to.
-I promise I implemented my decision tree myself! :)

 `conda install pandas=0.25.1`
 `conda install numpy=1.17.2`